|Riding Style||All Mountain Freestyle|

 Edge Hold: Really strong grip in hard snow.
 The Travis Rice Pro Hp can grab in softer snow which can bother some but others can get used to it.

-Turn Initiation: Pretty much every size is slow edge to edge and even our riders with 10.5 to 11 boots felt it was slow even for them in comparison with other boards the same width.
+Turn Initiation: Pretty much every size is a slow edge to edge and even our riders with 10.5 to 11 boots felt it was slow even for them in comparison with other boards the same width.
 It’s a board that seems to prefer a straight line more than a turn.
 That’s not ideal for our style of riding and all of us love to turn but if you aren’t like us you might like it.

 Turning Experience: The board has snap and spring out of the turns but it is not a super fun board to turn.
 It likes going straight and then long drawn out S-Turns that are almost like a straight line.
 Anything more than that the board doesn’t seem to like.